smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Single log entry per run
 * Zip support: compressed file processing moved to an async loop in req.busboy.on('finish').
 This will make the input file processing fully async.
 * Convert zlib file support to async
+* Test JSZip with async loop; tested OK with Node buffer and large files.
+Documentation is particularily rubbish for such a well used module

 #### Current TODO list (May):